Vietnam.vn - Nền tảng quảng bá Việt Nam

 The device is currently in early clinical trials for patients with end-stage biventricular heart failure – a condition that often results from conditions such as myocardial infarction, coronary heart disease or diabetes.

 Five previous BiVACOR transplants were performed in the US last year.
-All patients were on artificial hearts before receiving a donor heart and being discharged from the hospital, with the longest being 27 days.
+All patients used artificial hearts before receiving a donor heart and leaving the hospital, with the longest being 27 days.
 This Australian case marks a significant step forward as the patient was able to leave the hospital and live with the artificial heart for more than 100 days.

 The Australian Government has invested $50 million in the Artificial Heart Frontiers program to develop and commercialize BiVACOR.
 The long-term goal of the technology is to enable patients to live long-term with an artificial heart without needing a heart transplant.